input-output-hk/Lagonaki/Readme.md

 # Docker

- To start Lagonaki with the Docker, first build an image using the local Docker server wuth `sbt docker:publishLocal` command and then start lagonaki application `docker run -i "lagonaki:1.2.3"`
+ To start Lagonaki with the Docker, first build an image using the local Docker server wuth `sbt docker:publishLocal` command and then start lagonaki application `docker run -i -p 9085:9085  "lagonaki:1.2.3"`

 # Create package